Decade 1740-1749

 Qianlong does not request the impossible.
 He authorizes to complete in pairs those models that had been produced in single pieces before suspending this technique sine die.

-A reticulated vase with pairs of fishes surfaced in Middlesex in 2010.
-40 cm high, it mixes archaic, Song, Buddhist and rocaille inspirations, juxtaposing the classic celadon and the modern yangcai in a yellow ground with sgraffiato.
-The inner wall is a blue and white in Ming style.
-After 30 minutes of bidding, Bainbridges's hammer fell at £ 43M, £ 51.6M including the premium, but the payment failed and the sale was canceled.
+A baluster shaped reticulated vase with auspicious pairs of fishes surfaced in Middlesex in 2010.
+41 cm high, it mixes archaic, Song, Buddhist and rocaille inspirations, juxtaposing the classic celadon and the modern yangcai in a yellow ground with sgraffiato.
+The inner wall is an underglaze blue on white in Ming style.
+The window is intricately carved throughout the perimeter of the lower body similarly as for the first prototype, but with the exception of the four evenly spaced gilt-rimmed fish medallions carved in relief.
+It does not have handles.

 These first years are experimental, with pieces of all shapes.
 Qianlong who succeeds Yongzheng in 1735 CE is just as demanding as his father.
 To please him, they must constantly bring novelties that match his ambitious role as Son of Heaven, accumulating the styles of all dynasties and integrating the new European trends.